Stephanus Ackermann

-Stephanus Ackermann (born December 26, 1985) is a Namibian cricketer.
+Stephanus Ackermann (born December 26, 1985) is a Namibian cricketer, who has played for Namibia's national cricket team.
 He is a right-handed batsman and a right-arm medium-pace bowler.
 He was born in Windhoek and has played one-day cricket for the Namibian youth team since 2005.
 He played in the Under-19 World Cup for Namibia in 2006.

 Ackermann is generally used as a lower-middle order batsman, but has not been much used by his team in their bowling attack.
 Ackermann made an appearance for the Namibia A team in October 2007, his first appearance for the Namibians since the Youth World Cup.

 Ackermann made his first-class debut in October 2008, against North West.